mobxjs/mobx/packages/mobx-undecorate/README.md

 The following flags are accepted:

--   `--ignoreImports`: normally the codemod will only convert decorators if they are imported from a mobx package.
+-   `--ignoreImports`: normally the codemod will only convert decorators if they are imported from a MobX package.
 This flag ignores checking for imports and converts all `@computed`, `@action`, `@observable`, `@observer` and `@inject` calls.
 -   `--keepDecorators`: don't rewrite decorators but keep them as they are, and generate the required `makeObservable` calls.
 Use this option if you intend to keep using decorators after updating to MobX 6.
--   `--decoratorsAfterExport`: set this flag only if you have `decoratorsBeforeExport: false` in your Babel configuration.
-Otherwise you will get an error like: `SyntaxError: Decorators must be placed *before* the 'export' keyword.
+-   `--decoratorsAfterExport`: set this flag only if you have `decoratorsBeforeExport: false` in your Babel configuration, otherwise you will get an error like: `SyntaxError: Decorators must be placed *before* the 'export' keyword.
 You can set the 'decoratorsBeforeExport' option to false`.